xavios/learn-next-js/Readme.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort

-_CSS grid_ is used in the CSS, so I think further down I should learn it.
-Common js vs Es module?

 #### State

 `const [state, setState] = useState(defaultValue)`
 And then the stateful value and the setState fn can be prop drilled down to other components and we can traverse the data through the component hierarchy.

+If a website is dynamic, then it can have different states.
+React can manage the states of the website.
+It can register a changing state and can create a function to set a new state for the changing part.
+If the setState is called, a rerender happens.

+In JS functions are totally normal values (objects), thus they can be passed around.

+React hook --> must execute in React component functions.
+Array destructuring.

+##### Lifting the state up

+State in component A, but event that would update the state in component B - then you need to find their shared first parent and lift the state up there and props drill down the setState function to component B and the state to component A.

+## Things to check on

+- _CSS grid_ is used in the CSS, so I think further down I should learn it.
+- Common js vs Es module?
+- HTML5 dialog tag